Kalin-Rudnicki/Oxygen/docs/docs/index.md

 The story of how `Oxygen` came to be is a very personal one, so I will start with a little bit about me.

-I, [Kalin Rudnicki](https://www.linkedin.com/in/kalin-rudnicki-5ab151150/), am a software engineer with 5 years of professional backend scala development.
+I, [Kalin Rudnicki](https://www.linkedin.com/in/kalin-rudnicki-5ab151150/), am a software engineer with 5 years of professional backend scala development experience, who is very passionate about programming.
-I am very passionate about programming.
 I started my software development journey on my `TI-84 calculator` in math class, and haven't looked back since.

 ### Beginnings in Ruby